AntonC9018/Dungeon-Hopper/logic/decorators/README.md

 > You must call this first if you want your next decorators to work at all.

 ## `Decorators.Attackable`

+This decorator enables the entity to take normal hits

 | Added chain | Automatically added handlers | Description |
 |-------------|------------------------------| ----------- |